 To help you position your company alongside other leading companies in the IT sector, here are four essential trends affecting IT project management in 2020.

 Remote work is the top influence on IT project management trends in 2020

-The near-universal switch to remote work is the top influence on IT project management trends in the new decade.
+The near-universal switch to remote work is the top influence on the IT professional services definition in the new decade.
 And there is no indication that this trend will stop.
 Business leaders predict that many companies will continue to have a number of their staff, an estimated two-fifths, working remotely even after the pandemic is under control.
 This remote work development has brought many changes to the field of project management and to business, generally.